Peabody will choose new light commissioner Feb. 21

 Bonfanti stepped down from the commission earlier this month after activists’ calls to shut down a new peaker plant in Peabody became “too much,” he told the Salem News.

-Construction on the new 55-megawatt “peaker” plant at the Peabody Municipal Light Plant’s Pulaski Street substation is expected to finish this summer.
+Construction on the new 55-megawatt “peaker” plant at the Peabody Municipal Light Plant’s Waters River substation is expected to finish this summer.

 PMLP says that it has been transparent in the project and that it is doing its part to go green.
 Yet activists have criticized the new plant’s reliance on oil and natural gas, that it is being built in an neighborhood with higher rates of health disparities, and the lack of health or environmental impact reports around the $85 million project.